ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 #### Grading
 - 25% - Topic Research and Wiki Article
-- 12.5% - Programming Homework (*Lowest score is dropped*)
+- 12.5% - Programming Homework
 - 12.5% - Programming Labs (*Lowest score is dropped*)
-- 10% - Discussions (Lowest score is dropped)
+- 10% - Discussions
 - 40% - Quizzes (*Lowest two scores are dropped*)

 Letter grades will be assigned following the standard scale: